IgorPahota/skeleton-session-express/README.md

-# Скелет приложения на express
+# Blank skeleton with express and sessions